MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     rs0 [direct: mongos] admin>
     ```

-## Create MongoDB Backup
+## Create MongoDB backup

-You can backup your data to Azure in two ways:
+You can back up your data to Azure using one of the following methods:

-- On-demand.
-You can do them manually at any moment.
+* **Manual**:  Manually back up your data at any time.
-- Scheduled backups.
-Configure backups and their schedule in the crd yaml.
+* **Scheduled*** Configure backups and their schedules in the CRD YAML.
 The Operator makes them automatically according to the specified schedule.

-The Operator can do either logical or physical backups.

-***Logical backup*** means querying the Percona Server for MongoDB for the database data and writing the retrieved data to the remote backup storage.

-***Physical backup*** means copying physical files from the Percona Server for MongoDB dbPath data directory to the remote backup storage.

-Logical backups use less storage, but are slower than physical backup/restore.
+The Operator can perform either a logical or a physical backup.
+A ***logical backup*** queries the Percona Server for MongoDB for the database data and writes the retrieved data to the remote backup storage.
+A ***physical backup*** copies physical files from the Percona Server for MongoDB dbPath data directory to the remote backup storage.
+Logical backups use less storage but are slower than physical backups.

 To store backups on the Azure Blob storage, you need to create a Secret , this was already created above